Five Good, Cheap USB Audio Interfaces for 2019

 It comes with a handy digital direct monitoring feature, which allows you to hear the output without going through your computer software, avoiding annoying latency issues.

 It has preamps and phantom power, and it's Windows or Mac compatible.
 Read the reviews and you'll find others who agree with me, this is one of the best USB audio interfaces you'll find, not to be missed.

-What if you already have a mixer and other gear ready to go, is it really worth investing in an audio interface that effectively does what you already have?
+If you already have a mixer and other gear, is it really worth investing in an audio interface that effectively does the same thing?
 Fortunately for you, Behringer produces an excellent and simple USB audio interface that's cheap and ready to use.

 Essentially, it connects with its dual mono inputs and outputs, and converts with high resolution, letting your true tones shine through.
 It also has an optical output that can convert directly from analog to digital source.

 It's so small it's hard to believe, and the whole thing runs directly on USB power so you won't be tripping over cables.
-It's a plug in and go situation, though it doesn't come with the fancy goodies like preamps and phantom power that the more expensive interfaces have.
+It's plug and go, though it doesn't come with the preamps or phantom power that more expensive interfaces have.

-If you don't have any gear already, I highly encourage you to consider an 'all-in-one' inexpensive audio interface like the ones reviewed above.
+If you don't have any gear already, I'd encourage you to consider an 'all-in-one' inexpensive audio interface like the ones reviewed above.
 However, with the basics and its included audio engine software, you'll be surprised by the mileage this tiny interface will get you.

 Setting Up a Studio?

 If you're putting together some gear for a home studio setup, please be sure to check out a few of my other articles, as I've written a number of pieces detailing what you're going to need.